eliona-smart-building-assistant/gp-joule-app/README.md

 ### Continuous asset creation ###

-Assets for all devices connected to the Template account are created automatically when the configuration is added.
+Assets for all devices connected to the GP Joule API are created automatically when a configuration is added.

 To select which assets to create, a filter could be specified in config.
 The schema of the filter is defined in the `openapi.yaml` file.